How to write a book press release: Examples, templates & more

 Barring that, many book authors will have a series of dates where their fans can come and have a deliciously awkward interaction with their favorite author.
 A great book press release will include these dates.

 This is your opportunity to let the author shine.
 Give key information that journalists can use to cover the author, but keep the info relevant and interesting.
-Information about previous books, accolades, and social links for the author are also great to include in this section.
+Information about previous books, accolades, and social links in the author bio are also great.

 Some questions to ask when writing this section: